 Compensation and Benefits

-Our 2016 New Associate salary has not been set at this time.
-However, over the past several years, it has been our practice to set the initial salary level of the entering class at prevailing market rates.
+Over the past several years, it has been our practice to set the initial salary level of the entering class at prevailing market rates.
 The firm also offers a full range of benefits to associates, including medical, dental, life and long-term disability insurance benefits, as well as participation in the firm’s 401(k) retirement savings plan.

 We feel the experience of judicial clerkship is highly beneficial to your career.
 Many of our lawyers have completed them.
 The research and writing skills, plus the exposure to the trial and appeal process are valuable skills in the professional development of any lawyer.

 If you join our firm and have completed a judicial clerkship, you will be given a clerkship bonus and appropriate credit for the year(s) spent clerking.
 Judicial clerkship credits include clerkships with Federal District Courts, Federal Courts of Appeals, the U.S. Supreme Court and state supreme courts.
 Credit for judicial clerkships with other courts will be considered on a case-by-case basis.